onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 2. The encryption method encrypts data you specified.
 3. The encryption method encapsulates the encrypted data encryption key, algorithm information and the actual cipher data in data encryption packet.
 4. The encryption method signs the data encyption packet using additional data provided by you.
-5. The encryption method returns the encrypted and signed cipther packet to the caller.
+5. The encryption method returns the encrypted and signed cipher packet to the caller.

 ### Decrypt and verify

 1. The decryption method extracts the encrypted data encryption key from cipher packet.
-2. The decryption method extract the encryption algorithm including initialisation vector and tags
+2. The decryption method extracts the encryption algorithm including initialisation vector and tags
 3. The decryption method contacts the Onqlave platform to decrypt the encrypted data encryption key.
 4. The Onqlave platform returns the data encryption key, wrapped in an ethemeral encrypted assymetric key.
 5. The decryption method identifies the data in the cipher packet received as input.